 Halibut is a bottom feeding fish and if you wondered why it is a pricey fish, you should try fishing for them since you are reeling them up from a minimum depth of 250 feet.
 Most fisherman would agree that salmon is much more fun to catch, but halibut is certainly more tasty.

 Halibut is certainly a popular choice for fish and chips, but baking the fish in a nice crust is much healthier, and I think more tasty.
 We catch a lot of halibut most years so I tend to just coat it with whatever ingredients I have on hand, with a formula of nuts, breading ingredients and herbs that I snip from my herb garden.
 I have shared my hazelnut crust recipe last year.
 I also make a lovely scented lavender crust.
-Lord D’s current favorite is this walnut crusted version with panko.
+One of Lord D’s favorites is this walnut crusted version with panko.
 Panko, also known as Japanese bread crumbs, is really nothing more than shredded dried white bread without the crust.
 Save time and money and make it yourself (see below).

 - vegetable oil or cooking spray